Comprehensive Pet Dental Care

 Some cases require surgical treatment if the issues are of a more serious nature.
 Your pet will undergo anesthesia before their dental procedure to ensure they are comfortable and do not experience any pain.
 However, special care will be needed post-surgery.

-If you notice any of these symptoms, schedule a dental appointment with us.
+If you notice any of these symptoms, contact us

-- How can I keep my pet’s teeth clean between dental appointments?
+- How can I keep my pet’s teeth clean between dental visits?

 You should help upkeep your pet's oral hygiene by brushing their teeth and giving them dental chew toys to play with.
 These can help eliminate plaque.